h9lk/mastercomfig/docs/customization/modules.md

 Controls flashlight support.
 Flashlights are not used in TF2, so you should keep it disabled unless you need it for a certain community server mod, like Slender, or some Deathrun servers.

+!!! warning
+    Turning this module on while using Pyrovision causes rendering issues.

 - **CPU usage:** low
 - **GPU usage:** medium